alwaysanshul/demo-repo/README.md

 ```
 git status
 ```
-To track a file:
+To stage a file:
 ```
 git add file.txt
 ```
-To untrack a file:
+To unstage a file:
 ```
 git restore file.txt
 ```